For best experience please turn on javascript and use a modern browser!

 11:45 – 13:15 Panel 2: Non-Legislative Acts In this panel, we discuss direct actions, requests for internal review (RIRs), and preliminary (validity) references as alternative routes to challenge non-legislative acts.

-Christina Eckes (chair), Daniel Sarmiento (Universidad Complutense of Madrid), Climate Litigation Network, Sebastian Bechtel (ClientEarth), Reclame Fossielvrij.
+Christina Eckes (chair), Daniel Sarmiento (Universidad Complutense of Madrid), Sebastian Bechtel (ClientEarth), Femke Sleegers and Berber Brouwer (Reclame Fossielvrij).

 13:15 – 14:00 lunch break